kes/blog/content/posts/writing-an-elisp-sort.md

 -   Let Unix do what Unix is good at.
 -   Let Emacs do what Emacs is good at.
 -   And when the problem sits at the intersection — like sorting structured text inside your editor — it’s nice to know what tools Emacs has waiting under the hood.

+[^fn:1]: In sort.el is found the function sort-lines which sorts alphabetically.
+Instrumenting and stepping through it with the debugger is another excellent path forward.